-This page is a detailed guide to calculating historical volatility in Excel.
+This page explains how to calculate historical (realized) volatility from daily closing prices in Excel.

 Things Needed for Calculating HV in Excel

-- Historical data (daily closing prices of your stock or index) – there are many places on the internet where you can get it for free, including Yahoo Finance or Google Finance
+- Historical data (daily closing prices of your stock or index) – there are many places on the internet where you can get it for free, such as Yahoo Finance or Alpha Vantage.

 Historical volatility calculation is not that complicated.
-We will only need the following Excel functions:
+We will only use the following Excel functions:

 - LN = natural logarithm – to calculate daily logarithmic returns